Sys-Redux/moreStacks-banking-python-app/README.md

 - **Transaction History**: Full history with filtering by category
 - **Export to CSV**: Download transaction records for external analysis

+### 📊 Analytics & Insights (NEW in v1.2.0!)
+- **Spending by Category**: Interactive pie chart showing where your money goes
+- **Balance History**: Line graph tracking your balance trends over time
+- **Monthly Comparison**: Bar chart comparing income vs expenses
+- **All Accounts Overview**: Quick visual snapshot of all account balances
+- **Professional Charts**: Powered by matplotlib with beautiful visualizations
+- **Real-time Data**: Charts update automatically from your transaction history

 ### 📊 Data Persistence
 - **SQLite Database**: All data is permanently stored
 - **Transaction Records**: Complete audit trail of all operations